electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 ## Interior

-Audi A6 e-tron will have different seat options with
+Audi A6 e-tron will be available with different seat options.
+From standard seats, sports seats, and comfort seats.
+Some with the possibility for ventilation and massage.
+It will also be available with an animal-free interior and a full leather interior with different colors.
+An s-line interior will also be available.

 ## Drivetrain

-Audi A6 e-tron is based on the new [PPE-platform](../../technology/bev-platforms/ppe/) that is co-created with Porsche and will come with both 2 wheel drive and quattro version and with at least two different battery sizes.
+Audi A6 e-tron is based on the new [PPE-platform](../../technology/bev-platforms/ppe/) that is co-created with Porsche and will come with both 2-wheel drive and quattro versions and with at least two different battery sizes.

 ### Battery & Range